List of Anita Blake: Vampire Hunter characters: Evans

-Anita goes to visit touch-clairvoyant Evans, when she needs help for a case.
-Scared and upset, Evans no longer wants to help the police solve cases, from the mental scars received when he touches murder evidence.
-Evans helps her when she pressures him with needing to rescue a small child, and then orders her out.
-Later, Anita states that Evans tried to cut his hands off, but didn't, and is now back in business.
+Anita goes to visit touch-clairvoyant Evans when she needs help for a case.
+Scared and upset, Evans no longer wants to help the police solve cases due to the mental scars received whenever he touches physical evidence connected to a murder.
+Evans helps Anita when she pressures him to aid in rescuing a small child but then orders her out.
+Later, Anita states Evans tried to cut off his hands off (but didn't) and is now back in business.

 Appearances: The Laughing Corpse, Incubus Dreams.

 Mer

 Thea

 Leucothea Thea is the last living siren, and wife of Samuel, Master of the City of Cape Cod.
 (For mythical allusions, see Leucothea).

 She and Samuel have three sons (presumably half-human, half-mer): Sampson, the eldest (70 years old with the appearance of a 20-ish young man), and 17-year-old twins Thomas and Cristos.